Reaishma/AI-Workflow-Studio-/README.md

 ## 🎯 Project Overview

 **Build powerful AI workflows visually** - No coding required!
 This platform provides a drag-and-drop interface for creating sophisticated AI automation workflows that can process text, images, audio, and integrate with popular business tools.
+The platform features a visual workflow editor with real-time connections, an AI components library, automation tools, and logic control components for creating complex workflow automations.

 ## 🧑‍💻 Developer